indiamos/indiamos.github.io/projects/slydv.md

 *[REPL]: read-eval-print loop

 SlyDv was an itch-scratching project.
-At Grace Hopper, we saw—and gave—a lot of presentations where the speaker had to switch to a REPL to demonstrate some code, and then fumbled around to find the slides again afterward.
+At Grace Hopper, we saw — and gave — a lot of presentations where the speaker had to switch to a REPL to demonstrate some code, and then fumbled around to find the slides again afterward.
 We also saw a lot of people fussing more about their slide layouts than about the content itself.
 So we wanted to develop a presentation app that let you create vanilla slides using Markdown, and also make REPL slides that could be prepopulated with code and then live-edited and run while presenting.

 In three weeks, we met these goals and also added a remote-control page that presenters can use on their phones, a style switcher for the slide decks, and a text chat interface for the audience and presenter to communicate through.
 And we used Deque Labs’s Cauldron library and jsx-a11y to help make the forms and controls accessible.